 Sheepskin is very easy to look after.
-Wool fibre’s unique structure gives it a natural durability and robustness, and inbuilt dirt repelling properties.
-But it is important to take proper care of your wool skin products.
+The fibre’s unique structure gives it a natural durability and robustness.
+It even repels dirt!

-- Avoid direct sunlight to avoid UV damage and fading of darker shaded products
+- Avoid direct sunlight.
+This stops UV damage or fading of darker shaded products

 - Dry vacuum rugs regularly